If you’re not sold on secondhand clothing for kids, consider these nine reasons why shopping online resale sites for kids’ clothing is the way to go!

 Sometimes shopping secondhand gets a bad rap.
 It’s overwhelming, especially digging through racks at traditional brick-and-mortar thrift shops where goods are not particularly well organized.
 However, secondhand shopping is a really great alternative for ethical and affordable clothes, especially for children.

 A growing number of online resale stores, like thredUP, have alleviated much of the stress and difficulty associated with shopping secondhand.
 In many cases, they have made the shopping experience as simple or even easier than typical retailers.

-I buy nearly all of my boys clothes secondhand, and much of it I purchase online.
+I buy nearly all of my boys’ clothes secondhand, and much of them I purchase online.
 Here are nine reasons why I think online secondhand shopping for kids is the way to go when it comes to stocking the closets of our kiddos.

 Finding time to shop in traditional stores can be challenging.
 When using an online resale outlet, you can shop at any time.
 Maybe you find a few minutes at night after the little ones go to bed or you may have a moment over lunch to grab a few items at work.
 Without requiring a lot of time or any travel, online purchasing is easy to execute and arrives at your door.

 I know traditional retailers have the same circumstances, but this is just to say that shopping online for secondhand clothes is no more difficult than shopping at traditional sites.
 In fact, it might even be easier.